 Now this is more harmonised as state governments have all referred their powers to the Federal Government who then enacted the WorkChoices Act.
 Now we have claims not previously available to employees, such as adverse action claims, and unfair dismissals are a lot more prevalent as previously they were not well known.
 Also, though discrimination laws have been with us for a long time they have been refined a lot over the years.

 What do you like most about employment law?

 The good thing about being an employment lawyer is that you are dealing with people-related issues.
 Matters can often be surprising because of the human element of the employment law practice.
 It is an area I think is document-based in some elements and it can be highly technical because the technical nature of the Fair Work Act.
 In general, there is a nice balance of documentary work and litigation work, so you do get a variety in that regard.
 You are dealing with interesting cases all the time; they are not dry as other areas of practice can be.

 What qualities do organisations with good cultures have?

 Take Justitia as an example.
 A good culture will have people who listen to their staff members and treat them with respect.
 They don’t always have to agree with what staff members have to say but they have to take views on board and be open to new ideas.
 It is important to give everyone a voice, make people feel they are coming to work and contributing to the workplace.
 It is also important to provide staff with adequate equipment that works so people don’t get frustrated, as there is nothing more frustrating than having blockages in the system – whatever that is.
 Making sure there are open lines of communication within the organisation so people can talk to each other and, most importantly, that bad behaviour is stamped out as soon as someone is starting to behave badly.
 It is important that bad behaviour is not tolerated.

-Cathy Fitz Gibbon is a Special Counsel at Justitia.
-Click here to view her profile.
+Cathy Fitz Gibbon is Special Counsel at Justitia.
+To view Cathy’s profle, Click here.